-Freewriting is an awesome exercise for overcoming writer’s block.
+Freewriting is a remarkable exercise for overcoming writer’s block.
 It can even help uncover forgotten memories and knowledge or ideas you never knew you had.

 “The results are sometimes unpredictable, but the most surprising images, characters, memories and stories started to pour out onto the page.
 Where was it coming from?
 I was mystified, and stunned.
 Somehow this practice had connected to that deep stream of creativity we all have running, somewhere deep underground, and allowed it to manifest in writing.”
 Joel Friedlander, The Book Designer

 If you’re ever stuck for words, try it.

 Freestorming is very similar.
 You begin with a subject in mind and write down anything and everything that comes into your head for a set period of time.
 No editing, no filters.
 If you think of it, down it goes.

 Will most of what you write be unusable crap?

 But among that crap might be something great, or at least something that triggers a bunch of genuinely good ideas.
 Perhaps one thing you wrote down will be a fantastic starting point for your next associative brainstorming session.
 One idea can lead to another.